Render-FM: Feedforward Model for Real-time Photorealistic Volumetric Rendering: Methodology

 \subsection{Model Architecture}

-\textbf{Input Representation} $\,$ The input volume $V$ consists of 6 channels that provide complementary information: normalized CT intensity (Hounsfield Units), segmentation mask identifying structures of interest, and 4 RGBA channels derived from pre-defined transfer functions.
-This multi-channel design enriches the network with information about tissue density, semantic context, and base appearance, which helps in generating more accurate Gaussian parameters.
+\textbf{Input Representation} $\,$ The 6-channel input $V$ provides complementary anatomical and appearance information: 1) normalized CT intensity (Hounsfield Units), capturing tissue density; 2) a segmentation mask identifying foreground structures; and 3) four RGBA channels from pre-defined transfer functions, encoding base color and opacity per anatomy class.
+This multi-channel design enriches the network with structural and appearance context, including tissue density, semantic identity, and base appearance, reducing the burden of learning these priors from scratch and enabling more accurate Gaussian parameter prediction.